Marcell Ozuna Player Props: Braves vs. Pirates

-The Atlanta Braves, including Marcell Ozuna (.333 batting average in his past 10 games), battle starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Atlanta Braves, including Marcell Ozuna and his .676 slugging percentage over his past 10 games, take on starter Quinn Priester and the Pittsburgh Pirates at PNC Park, Wednesday at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Pirates.
+In his last game he had a one-hit showing (1-for-5) against the Pirates.

 Marcell Ozuna Game Info & Props vs. the Pirates